0hook/Recall/README.md

 2. **Run the Install Script**

-   This script will set up the configuration file and install all necessary dependencies.
+   This script will set up the configuration file, install all necessary dependencies, and build the TypeScript code.

    ```sh
    ./Install.bat